M-Arafat61/MERN-freelance-marketplace/README.md

 - #### From this page user can `Update` information of specific job also can `Delete` the Job.

-### 5. Bid Requests page contains jobs Bided by other users.
-User who posted the Job can only `Accept or Reject Job requests`.

-### 6. My Bids page contain Jobs with status pending,rejected and in progress.
+### 5. My Bids page contain Jobs those were `posted by the logged user` & was `bided/applied by other users` with status pending,rejected and in progress.
 In progress Jobs have a button complete, User who posted the Job can change the status as complete.

+### 6. Bid Requests page contains jobs `Bided by other users`.
+User who posted the Job can only `Accept or Reject Job requests`.From Bid Request pages `accepted or rejected status` gets updated in `My Bids` page with _`updated status`_.